Buy-to-Let Mortgages: ICR, Deposits and Lender Criteria

 For many mainstream buy-to-let cases, the conversation starts around loan-to-value.
 A lower LTV can improve product choice and may help with pricing, while higher LTV cases can become narrower and more criteria-sensitive.
 Borrowing is then assessed against the projected or actual rent, not just against your income in the same way as a residential case.

 Buy-to-let affordability is usually assessed through rental coverage.
-The Prudential Regulation Authority expects firms to assess whether rental income is sufficient to support the interest cost, and the current industry standard minimum interest coverage ratio is stated as 125%, although firms may set higher thresholds.
-The PRA also expects interest rate stress testing, including a minimum borrower rate of 5.5% in certain cases, with special attention to portfolio landlords.
+The Prudential Regulation Authority expects firms to assess whether rental income is sufficient to support the interest cost, with a typical minimum interest coverage ratio of 125% and interest rate stress testing of at least 5.5% in certain cases, with particular attention to portfolio landlords.
+In practice, individual lenders frequently apply higher ICR thresholds, often 145% for higher-rate taxpayers and 160% to 175% for additional-rate taxpayers, HMO cases and limited companies, with rates varying by lender.

 That is why two landlords buying similar properties can receive very different outcomes.
-The lender may treat taxpayer status, ownership structure, fixed rate length, portfolio size, property type and background commitments differently.
+The lender may treat taxpayer status, ownership structure, fixed rate length, portfolio size, property type and background commitments differently, even where the rent and deposit look identical.

 Many buy-to-let mortgages are interest-only, which keeps monthly payments lower because you are only paying the interest during the term.
 Capital repayment is also available and may suit some landlords who want to reduce the balance over time.
 The right structure depends on your cash flow, long-term plan and exit strategy.
-If you choose interest-only, you need a credible plan for repaying the capital at the end of the term.
+If you choose interest-only, you need a credible plan for repaying the capital at the end of the term, whether that is property sale, refinance, savings or other assets.

 For some landlords, buying or remortgaging through a limited company can be worth exploring.
 In mortgage terms, this is a specialist area with different lender criteria, different documentation requirements and often different pricing from personal-name borrowing.
 Some lenders prefer a straightforward special purpose vehicle with a clean property-letting purpose.
 If you are considering this route, read our limited company buy-to-let guide.